Welcome to today's edition of the Rush 24-7 podcast.

 Is it not who they are that's corrupt?

-Chuck Yu can't he's beside himself over this.
+Chuck Yu can't, he's beside himself over this.

-Chuck Hugh doesn't like the Constitution.
+Chuck Yu doesn't like the Constitution.

 Only his endless speeches are worthy of protection.

-Here's a quote from the from the uh from the opinion.
+Here's a quote from the opinion.

-When government seeks to use its full power, including the criminal law, to command where a person may get his or her information, or what distrusted source he may or she may not hear, it uses censorship to control thought.
+When government seeks to use its full power, including the criminal law, to command where a person may get his or her information or what distrusted source he may or she may not hear, it uses censorship to control thought.

 This is unlawful.